-How does Besponsa work to treat acute lymphoblastic leukemia (ALL)?
+How does Besponsa work to treat Acute Lymphoblastic Leukemia (ALL)?

-Besponsa works by binding to B-cell ALL cancer cells that express the CD22 antigen and blocking the growth of cancerous cells.
+Besponsa (inotuzumab ozogamicin) works to treat relapsed or refractory B-cell precursor acute lymphoblastic leukemia (ALL) by binding to B-cell ALL cancer cells that express the CD22 antigen to block the growth of cancerous cells.

 - Besponsa Information for Consumers